-The write combining buffers are used for stores of all memory types.
 They are particularly important for writes to uncached memory: writes to different parts of the same cache line can be grouped into a single, full-cache-line bus transaction instead of going across the bus (since they are not cached) as several partial writes.
 Avoiding partial writes can have a significant impact on bus bandwidth-bound graphics applications, where graphics buffers are in uncached memory.
 Separating writes to uncached memory and writes to writeback memory into separate phases can assure that the write combining buffers can fill before getting evicted by other write traffic.
 Eliminating partial write transactions has been found to have performance impact of the order of 20% for some applications.
 Because the cache lines are 64 bytes, a write to the bus for 63 bytes will result in 8 partial bus transactions.

 When coding functions that execute simultaneously on two threads, reducing the number of writes that are allowed in an inner loop will help take full advantage of write-combining store buffers.
-See Chapter 7 for the write-combining buffer recommendation with Hyper-Threading Technology.
+For write-combining buffer recommendations for Hyper-Threading Technology, see Chapter 7.